More Than 70 Bird Names Are Changing — Here’s Why

-Think about the last time you saw a northern oriole or rufous-sided towhee.
-Technically, nobody has seen either of these birds for 25 years.
-That’s because in 1995, these species were reclassified by a committee of the American Ornithologists’ Union, which has been the keeper of the Checklist of North and Middle American Birds since 1886.
-They decided how birds get their names.
-Now northern orioles are classified as Bullock’s oriole in the West and Baltimore orioles in the East.
-Rufous-sided towhees were split into two species as well.
+Think about the last time you saw a rufous-sided towhee.
+Technically, nobody has seen one of these birds for 25 years.
+That’s because in 1995, the species was reclassified.
+Rufous-sided towhees were split into two species.
 Now birders can see the spotted towhee in the West and the eastern towhee east of the Great Plains.

 These changes aren’t simply taxonomic trickery.
 Instead, when making these decisions, the committee weighs evidence including plumage variations, differences in songs, DNA, and the amount of hybridization between closely related species.

 Many birders celebrate the splits because they can add species to their life lists.
 But the committee is more concerned with getting the science correct.
-According to birding expert Kenn Kaufman, “The committee doesn’t make changes without a specific reason.”
+According to Kenn, “The committee doesn’t make changes without a specific reason.”

 Many widely accepted names remain, like American robin, even though the species is not at all related to the robins of Europe.
 The name is completely based on the superficial resemblance of the two species.

 “These decisions are based on extreme knowledge, with the committee responding to detailed proposals from various taxonomic experts,” Kenn says.

 The committee doesn’t only split species apart, as with the towhees.
 Sometimes they lump them together.
 In 2017, Thayer’s gull was determined to be the same species as the Iceland gull.
 This was a reversal of the 1973 decision to separate the birds into two distinct species.
 One proposal not yet passed but gaining more scientific momentum is to recognize hoary redpolls and common redpolls as potential variations of the same species.